Skip to main content

 Implementation

-To protect against attackers getting access to your end-user's accounts, you can use our face authentication.
+To protect against attackers getting access to your end-user's accounts, you can use our face authentication feature.
+This feature introduces an authentication method that uses server-side biometrics.

-Face authentication is a method that performs the face matching and liveness check on the server side.
-This allows you to perform face authentications across devices to verify that it's the correct end-user in front of the new device.
+For each authentication, it performs a two-second facial scan with 3D Liveness Check and 3D Face Matching on the server-side.
+This means you can perform face authentications across devices to verify that it is the correct end-user in front of the new device.